molinfo-vienna/software-development/README.md

 You have to first define your university and then log in with your credentials.
 If you do not have access, please write either Thomas Seidel (thomas.seidel@univie.ac.at), or Oliver Wieder (oliver.wieder@univie.ac.at) and we will add you to the user list.

-### Want to report a bug, comment on the code, or open a general issue

-The CD-Lab MiB has a dedicated [issue repository](https://github.com/molinfo-vienna/cd_mib_open_issues/edit/main/README.md).
-There you can add general requests for the CD-Lab.

 # Content of the software development guide: